Zaid-Jarrar/serverless/README.md

 ## Testing using Thunder Client or Postman
 - Use this **URL** (https://serverless-eight-tawny.vercel.app/api/calendar)
-- Make sure its a **Get** method
+- Make sure its a **Get** request
 - Select the **Query** section
 - type in **name** in the parameter field and **your name** in the value field
-- Press send and you will see like the following:
+- Press send and you will see like the following result:
 ![Testing query](assets/Testing.PNG)